Merix-X/Digit-Recognition-ANN/README.md

 pip install -r requirements.txt
 ```

-## 🏋️‍♂️ Train the Model (if needed)
+## 🏋️‍♂️ Train Your Own Model — or Use the Included One

-If you don't already have the file `digit_recognition_model.keras`, you can generate it by running:
+Want to train the model yourself?
+Just run:

 ```bash
 python train_model.py
 ```

-This will train the model using the MNIST dataset and save it to disk.
+This will use the MNIST dataset to train a fresh model and save it as `digit_recognition_model.keras`.

+Prefer to skip training?
+No problem — the repository already includes a pre-trained model file, so you can jump straight to predictions.

 ## 🔍 Run Prediction

-Once the model is available (either downloaded with the repo or trained manually), you can run predictions:
+Once the model is available (either pre-trained or freshly created), you can run predictions:

 ```bash
 python main.py